RUC-Shende/BotAlgorithms/Docs/index.rst

 To see the app in action, simply get the project from `Github
 <https://github.com/dbushta/BotAlgorithms/>`_.

-In version 1.1 of the app, there are a few types of simulations available for showing 2 Robot Face-to-Face communication model algorithms.
+In version |version| of the app, there are a few types of simulations available for showing wireless and face-to-face communication model algorithms.
-The ICL reader in v1.1 uses ICLReader V24's Framework.
+See the `changelog <detailed-changelog.html>`_ for a more detailed explanation.

 Types of algorithms